 20 Percent of Discharged Patients Leave with Unstable Vital Signs

-Posted on behalf of The Bell Law Firm, PLLC on Aug 17, 2016 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Aug 17, 2016 in Medical Malpractice

 A new University of Texas study found that almost 20 percent of adult hospital patients are discharged with unstable vital signs.
 Thirteen percent of these patients died or were readmitted to the hospital within 30 days.